 To facilitate the communication of ethical concerns or questions, we provide email and phone access to an Ethics and Compliance Hotline for our employees globally.
 Reports to the hotline may be filed anonymously, and we tolerate no form of reprisal against employees for reporting concerns.

 Ethics Hotline emails or calls are received by an independent company, which reports the information to a limited number of experienced and specialized Emerson management personnel for investigation and response.
 The program is audited by internal and external auditors each year and is revised regularly to improve the program.
-The Audit Committee of the Board of Directors directly receives hotline reports from the independent hotline provider, reviews ethics and compliance allegations, and receives a report on the resolution of any such allegations from management when the allegations relate to accounting, internal accounting controls and auditing.
+The chairperson of the Audit Committee of the Board of Directors directly receives finance-related hotline reports from the independent hotline provider, and the Committee reviews serious ethics and compliance allegations, and receives a report on the resolution of any such allegations.

 Conflict of Interest Evaluation and Reporting

 Emerson conducts an annual reporting process to determine whether any potential conflicts of interest exist between the company and any of its Directors, officers or employees.
-Each year, a questionnaire is administered to all exempt/salaried employees and any other employee deemed to be in a position to influence and/or receive personal gain at the company’s expense.
-The questionnaires are available in 21 languages.
-Any variant responses received are investigated and resolved.
-All newly reported variant responses for the campaign year are reported to the Ethics Committee.
-The Corporate Governance and Nominating Committee provides oversight for Emerson’s conflict of interest policies and receives a report annually on the results of the Conflict of Interest Evaluation process.
+Each year, a questionnaire is administered to all employees in a position to influence and/or receive personal gain at the company’s expense.
+The questionnaires are available in 21 languages and approximately 39,000 Directors, officers and employees responded.
+All newly reported responses indicating a potential conflict of interest issue are reported to the Ethics Committee.
+All such responses are investigated and resolved.
+The Board of Directors’ Governance and Nominating Committee provides oversight for Emerson’s conflict of interest policies and receives a report annually on the results of the Conflict of Interest Evaluation process.

 Emerson articulates its anti-corruption internal control requirements in an Internal Control Questionnaire (“ICQ”).
 All business units are required to complete the ICQ and to certify on a quarterly basis that their ICQ is accurate and that the business unit has implemented the required internal controls.
 Emerson audits approximately 50 locations per year to ensure appropriate anti-corruption internal controls are in place.
 Emerson utilizes a risk assessment model to identify audit targets and all locations that operate in high-risk countries and industries are audited at least once every three years.
 Emerson also operates an anonymous hotline that employees can use to escalate potential corruption issues, and all hotline allegations are thoroughly investigated.